Italodias32/API_HCSR04/README.md

 This API was developed during the Embedded Systems Programming course, taught by Prof. Ricardo Duarte, at the Federal University of Minas Gerais in February 2021.
 All API development was done with assistance.

 The code is organized into two folders.
-The first one, HCSR04, contains the files HCSR04.h and HCSR05.c.
-The second one contains an example developed using the API and a Arduino Shield MFS (MultiFuncShield) as support.
+The first one, HCSR04, contains the files HCSR04.h.
+The second one contains an example developed using the OLED Display, based on Alexandre Lutsai's function library.
+Available at this link: [stm32libs](https://github.com/SL-RU/stm32libs).

 ## API Fucctions